chrissix666/Jellyfin-VideoOSD-Download-Button/README.md

 # Jellyfin VideoOSD Download Button

-Credits go to HighImKevin from the Jellyfin community, who helped me finalize this script after I was stuck on an issue for quite a while.
+Credits go to HighImKevin from the Jellyfin Community, who helped me finalize this script after I was stuck on an issue for quite a while.
 Thanks again for the support!

 ---
 Tested on Windows 11 on Chrome: